BeChris100/jpm/README.md

 you download it and install that way?

 As Linux distributions already have a package manager, having another one won't hurt a bit.
-By modifying a file called `remote.list` (and adding additional list files), you can sync other repositories and packages.
+By modifying a file called `remote.list.json` (and adding additional list files), you can sync other repositories and packages.

 Also, this is the current support list for remote locations.